 Ways to support your remote workforce

-Encouragement and emotional support: It is important for managers to acknowledge stress, anxieties, and concerns, and build trust and connection with remote employees (Larson, 2020).
+Encouragement and emotional support: It is important for managers to acknowledge stress, anxiety, concerns, and try to build trust and connection with remote employees (Larson, 2020).
 Regular check-ins, calls and conversations would show employees that their companies care for them.

 Structured daily check-ins: Taking into account that employees working remotely find it difficult to communicate with one another or with their employers, the latter can consider establishing structured regular and predictable daily check-ins with remote employees in the form of a series of one-on-one calls.
 This would help employees feel heard and their concerns and questions answered.